benevolenttech/btek.cc/_posts/2017-08-25-which-is-the-best-landing-page-builder.md

 show_comments: true
 date: 2017-08-25 00:00:00
 description: >-
-  Looking for the best landing page builder for your site and wondering whether to go for Instapage, Unbounce, LeadPages, Pagewiz or Wishpond?
-We take a look at each...
+  Want the best landing page builder for your site and considering Instapage, Unbounce, LeadPages, Pagewiz or Wishpond?
+Here's the feature comparison you've been looking for.
 subtitle: >-
-  Looking for the best landing page builder for your site and wondering whether to go for Instapage, Unbounce, LeadPages, Pagewiz or Wishpond?
-We take a look at each...
+  Want the best landing page builder for your site and considering Instapage, Unbounce, LeadPages, Pagewiz or Wishpond?
+Here's the feature comparison you've been looking for.
 next:
 image: /images/dc_marketing_seo.png
 ---